Anuskramp - een

 Levator Syndrome

-Levator Syndrome is an episodic rectal
+Levator Syndrome is an episodic rectal pain

-gradually becoming more intense to a point of intolerance.
-After reaching a peak, it
+becoming more intense to a point of intolerance.
+After reaching a peak, it gradually

-overwhelming in character, like a knife twisting inside the rectum.
+character, like a knife twisting inside the rectum.

 Source: http://www.hemorrhoid.net

-Oral clonidine for proctalgia
+Oral clonidine for proctalgia fugax

 R Swain, Jawaharlal Institute of